 A form of folliculitis (inflammation of hair follicle) and cicatrical alopecia (scarring hair

 loss) that affects the occipital scalp and nape of the neck.
 This condition develops

 Commonly known as razor bumps, this condition results from shaving, and is not a result of an infection.
-As many as 60 percent of African-American men (as well as others with curly hair) develop bumps and inflammation on skin they have shaved.
+As many as 60 percent of men (as well as others with curly hair) develop bumps and inflammation on skin they have shaved.
 The difficulty arises when very curved hairs grow back into the skin, causing the skin to react to it’s own hair as an invasive foreign body.
 Unfortunately, each time the patient shaves, the ends of the facial hairs are sharpened so they can penetrate the skin surface more easily.

 A simple solution for this problem is to let the beard grow, since once the hairs have grown to a certain length they will not grow back into the skin.
 Even just growing a beard temporarily while applying a prescription cortisone cream can resolve the issue.
 For some men, shaving on alternate days and/or using a lubricating shaving gel or an electric shaver can be helpful.
 Laser Hair removal is also a great cure for this troublesome problem.

 Several skin disorders affect the pigmentation (coloring) of the skin by damaging the melanocytes (melanin-producing) cells.
 Sometimes these conditions affect only patches of the skin; other times they may involve the whole body.
 There are two categories of pigmentation disorders: hyperpigmentation and hypopigmentation.
 Both can affect people with dark skin.
 Hyperpigmentation disorders are more frequently found in people of color and hypopigmentation disorders are more noticeable on darker skin.